ClassicalMoser/eslint-plugin-import-boundaries/HEXAGONAL_DEFAULTS.md

 - The rule requires explicit boundary configuration - this serves as a recommended starting point
 - Adjust `rootDir` if your source code is in a different location
 - Adjust `crossBoundaryStyle` based on your preference (alias vs absolute paths)
+- **Key hexagonal principle**: Application defines Ports (interfaces), Infrastructure implements them.
+This enforces dependency inversion.
+- For nested boundaries (where ports can have broader import rules than application), see the nested boundaries design document